History of English cricket (1726–1750): England teams

-England played Kent twice in 1748 but lost both times.
+England played Kent twice in 1748, but lost both times.
 Both matches were in June at Dartford Brent and the Artillery Ground.
 Kent won by 11 runs on the Brent and a newspaper report said: "It was esteemed all of a curious match, the odds being two to one on each side playing".
 Nothing is known of the second match except that Kent won it.
 England played Surrey twice in June 1749.
 The first match was on Dartford Brent and Surrey won by 2 wickets.
-England scored 89 and 42; Surrey replied with 73 and 59/8.
+England scored 89 and 42; Surrey replied with 73 and 59 for 8.
 No individual performances are known.
-England had Durling of Addington, which is in Surrey, as a given man; Surrey had John and James Bryant (of Bromley) as given men.
+England had William Durling of Addington, which is in Surrey, as a given man; Surrey had James and John Bryant (of Bromley) as given men.
 In the second match on the Artillery Ground, the result was a draw after England scored 71 and 47.
 Surrey scored 89 in their first innings but bad light prevented them chasing their target of 30.
 Presumably the match had to be finished (or left unfinished) on the one day.
 A report said the two teams were unchanged from the previous match.

 Venues

 Well-known venues of the time included Dartford Brent, Kennington Common, Laleham Burway, Moulsey Hurst, Richmond Green, and Sevenoaks Vine.
 The most famous, as the sport's focal point through the mid-18th century, was the Artillery Ground in Bunhill Fields, Finsbury, London.
-Around 1730, this became the preferred home venue of London Cricket Club, and the stage for numerous top-class matches, including lucrative single wicket contests.
+Around 1730, this became the preferred home venue of London Cricket Club, and the stage for numerous important matches, including lucrative single wicket contests.

-Some matches in the 1720s were arranged at places like Peper Harow and Penshurst Park which have long been horse racing locations (today, both house point-to-point racecourses), while Moulsey Hurst was perhaps better known as a prizefighting venue.
-There were strong gambling connections between cricket, racing, and prizefighting throughout the 18th century.
+Some matches in the 1720s were arranged at places like Peper Harow and Penshurst Park which have long been horse racing locations (today, both house point-to-point racecourses), while Moulsey Hurst was perhaps better known as a prizefighting venue; there were strong gambling connections between cricket, racing, and prizefighting throughout the 18th century.